Top 24 Financial Literacy Quotes for Students

 – Warren Buffett, business magnate

 Many students avoid investing because it seems risky or complicated.
 Buffett’s insight flips this: the real risk is ignorance, not investing itself.
 When you take time to learn the basics (diversification, long-term thinking, low-fee index funds), investing becomes much less risky.
-The students who never learn about investing and keep all their money in savings accounts earning minimal interest are actually taking a huge risk, they’re guaranteeing that inflation will erode their purchasing power over time.
+The students who never learn about investing and keep all their money in savings accounts earning minimal interest are actually taking a huge risk.
+They are guaranteeing that inflation will erode their purchasing power over time.

 Motivational Money Quotes